hal9ai/awesome-dataviz/README.md

 ## iOS tools
 - [JBChartView](https://github.com/Jawbone/JBChartView) - Charting library for both line and bar graphs.
 - [PNChart](https://github.com/kevinzhow/PNChart) - A simple and beautiful chart lib used in Piner and CoinsMan.
+- [ios-charts](https://github.com/danielgindi/ios-charts) -  iOS port of MPAndroidChart.
+You can create charts for both platforms with very similar code.

 ## Android tools
 - [HelloCharts](https://github.com/lecho/hellocharts-android) - Charting library for Android compatible with API 8+.